-Mark Britnell is the global head of healthcare, government & infrastructure at KPMG International and a member of the World Economic Forum’s Health Council.
+Mark Britnell is a global healthcare expert with KPMG International, Senior Partner with KPMG in the United Kingdom and a member of the World Economic Forum’s Health Council.
 In January, he joined the Rotman School as an Executive-in-Residence, working closely with the Sandra Rotman Centre for Health Sector Strategy.

 Topic: Addressing the Other Healthcare Crisis - One of the world’s foremost health system experts describes the new world of healthcare that is emerging as a result of the global pandemic—as well as a second healthcare crisis that demands our attention, and AI’s role in addressing it.

 Janet Krstevski is Managing Director, Talent and Organization, Canada Practice, at Accenture.
 She is also a member of Accenture Canada’s Executive Leadership Team.
 With Employee Experience at the centre, Janet partners with her clients to help reimagine possibilities for growth and unleash the potential of people

 Topic: Unlocking Employee Potential - Organizations can support employee well-being and foster strong performance by focusing on six key dimensions of work, positioning themselves--and our economy--for a healthier future.

 Jay Cone is the author of The Surprising Power of Not Knowing What To Do: Discovering Creativity and Compassion in a Time of Chaos (2021).
 He is the co-founder of Unstuck Minds, holds a PhD in Organizational Systems and has taught in the Executive MBA program at the University of Texas at Dallas.